SteelCompendium/compendium/docs/Classes/Talent/1st-Level Features/Clarity And Strain/Clarity And Strain.md

 # Clarity And Strain

-Your mind is your greatest asset, and the clarity of your thoughts is what empowers your psionic abilities.
-You have a heroic resource called clarity.
+The focus and precision of your thoughts grants you a Heroic Resource called clarity that empowers your psionic abilities.

 [CLARITY IN COMBAT](./Clarity%20In%20Combat.md)